Scoreboard - Summerland Review

 Summerland Ladies Club

-On July 25 and 26, the Summerland Golf and Country Ladies Club competed for the Summerland Review Cup.
+On Aug.
+16, the Summerland Golf and Country Ladies Club counted Stableford points.

-The overall winner was Lil Smith with a two-day total score 182.
-The runner up was Helen Pybus with total score of 183.

-First Flight: First low gross Amanda McConaghy, 185 by regtrogression; first low net Marilyn Tamblyn, 151.
+Results: First Janis Goll, 37; second Ellen Clay, 36; third (tie) Vijai Vaagen and Mariabel Rothfield, 35; fourth Ruth Daviduk, 34, fifth Gwen Redfern, 33.

 Summerland Senior Men’s Club

-On July 28, the Summerland Senior Men’s Club played a gross-net scores event.
+On Aug.
+18, the Summerland Senior Men’s Club held its open championship.

-Bob Fortune was the low gross winner for the day with a 78 while Rick Gotobed had the best low net with a 69.

-Six players shared the deuce pot, Chuck Harman, Jim Haddrell, Nick Coe, Dennis Roszell, Bob Fortune and Rick Gotobed with two.
+This year’s Senior Men’s Open winner was decided after a playoff with three men tied at one under par scores of 71.
+Dean Bates of Penticton emerged the winner beating out Norm Bradley of Kelowna and Len Filek of Summerland.

+The overall Low Net Champ was Doug Marchesi of Summerland with a net 62.

+First Flight: First low gross Norm Bradley, 71; second low gross Len Fliek, 71; first low net Steve Clement, 68 cb; second low net Mel Tryhuba, 68.

+Second Flight: First low gross Alf Vaagen, 75; second low gross Brian Livingstone, 79; first low net Rick Pushor, 68 cb; second low net Ken Nickel, 68.

+Third Flight: First low gross Sandy McDowell, 81; second low gross Eric Johnson, 84; first low net Jim Locke, 70 cb; second low net Reg Crane, 70.

-First Flight: First low gross Bob Fortune, 78; first low net Rick Gotobed, 69; second low gross Greg Flook, 81; second low net Chuck Harman, 70.
+First Flight: First low gross Bryce Parker, 77 cb; first low net Gary Greve, 67; second low gross Bob Fortune, 77; second low net Alf Vaagen, 69.

-Second Flight: First low gross Terry McKay, 88; first low net Nick Coe, 72; second low gross Andrew Webster, 91; second low net Rick Condrashoff, 73.
+Second Flight: First low gross Neville Crane, 85; first low net Rick Condrashoff, 69; second low gross Barry Kedda, 87; second low net Bill Keegan, 70.

-Third Flight: First low gross Doug Marchesi, 91; first low net Bill McLean, 71; second low gross Denis Huot, 95; second low net Al Thomas, 72 cb.
+Third Flight: First low gross Doug Marchesi, 92; first low net Al Thomas, 67; second low gross Herb Williams, 96; second low net Bill McLean, 71.